 This date marks the birth of Canada Lee in 1907.
 He was a Black actor and one of the leading Black actors of the 1940s and 1950s.

-(Lionel Cornelius Canegata, his name at birth) was from Harlem, New York City, the son of James and Lydia Lee and a boyhood friend of future congressional representative Adam Clayton Powell Jr. Lee studied concert piano but ran away from home at the age of 14 and became a jockey at the racetrack in Saratoga, New York.
+(Lionel Cornelius Canegata, his name at birth) was from Harlem, New York City, the son of James and Lydia Lee, and a boyhood friend of future congressional representative Adam Clayton Powell Jr. Lee studied concert piano but ran away from home at 14 and became a jockey at the racetrack in Saratoga, New York.

-After four years of that profession he took up prize fighting, compiling a record of 200 wins and 25 loses in the welterweight division.
+After four years of that profession, he took up prizefighting, compiling a record of 200 wins and 25 losses in the welterweight division.
 A detached retina ended his boxing career.
-At age 28, he then began acting through the Works Progress Administration (WPA) program, working as a stevedore, or dockworker on the side.
-In 1936, Lee appeared in the all-Black production of "Macbeth" produced by John Houseman and Orson Welles.
+At age 28, he began acting through the Works Progress Administration (WPA) program, working as a stevedore or dockworker.
+In 1936, Lee appeared in the all-Black production of "Macbeth" by John Houseman and Orson Welles.

-Married with one child (a son named Carl), and financially troubled, he persevered.
-The conservative movie industry would not consider him as "safe."
+He persevered because he was married with one child (a son named Carl) and financially troubled.
+The conservative movie industry would not consider him "safe."
 His film credits include Alfred Hitchcock’s "Lifeboat" and Robert Rosen’s "Body and Soul."
 He was known for his dignified presence, a rare image for Black screen actors of that time.
-Canada Lee died from uremic poisoning on May 5th 1952.
+Canada Lee died from uremic poisoning on May 5th, 1952.

 African Americans/Voices of Triumph